-He was joking.
-This was a travelling fair, with break-down rides, and its roller coaster was only fi t for six-year-olds.
+He was joking, because this was a travelling fair, with break-down rides, and its roller coaster was only fit for six-year-olds.
 “Thanks but no thanks,” she laughed.

 Heavy streaks of clouds muddied the night skies, and he sought Penny’s hand again, planning to tug her toward the parking lot, but she had escaped.
 He saw her over at the bumper cars, talking to friends.
 She beckoned at him and called out, “Hey.”
 He shook his head and flicked a hand at her, meaning go ahead without me, I’ll wait.

 Behind him the cars slammed into each other, set to Def Leppard.
-He puffed out a breath and couldn’t help being there again, driving too fast down the long, straight roads of Surrey — or maybe it was Cloverdale — middle of the night, chasing someone, and it had come out of nowhere, a flash of red torpedoing in off the right out of what had to be a concealed side road.
+He puffed out a breath, and couldn’t help being there again, driving too fast down the long straight roads of Surrey — or maybe it was Cloverdale — middle of the night, chasing someone, and it came out of nowhere, a flash of red torpedoing in off the right out of what had to be a concealed side road.
 He recalled spiking the brakes, when in hindsight he should have stepped on the gas.
 He recalled shouting to Looch, but shouting what?

 Later he found out he’d been comatose for six days.
 Nobody would answer his questions or show him photos or share whatever the traffic analyst had pinpointed on speed and degrees of fault.
 They’d asked a question or two, but it was hardly the interrogation he was ready for, and that worried him too.
 All they said was, why were you in Richmond breaking the limit?
 Where were you guys going to, coming from?
 He’d said he remembered nothing of the day of the accident.
 He didn’t expect to be believed, but they seemed to do just that, believe him.